-Example: I booked an open jaw ticket from Buenos Aires to Medellin and Medellin to Miami (with a month-long layover in Medellin) for less than the price of the cheapest single itinerary ticket from Buenos Aires to Miami (which wasn’t a direct flight either, of course).
+Example: I booked an open-jaw ticket from Buenos Aires to Medellin and Medellin to Miami (with a month-long stop in Medellin) for less than the price of the cheapest single itinerary ticket from Buenos Aires to Miami (which wasn’t a direct flight either, of course).

 If you really want to see what this travel hack can do for you, you can even turn it into a side vacation, basically like a “two vacations in one” sort of deal.